Diana Trask: 1967–1979: Country music transition

 In 1974, a compilation album of her greatest hits was released that rose into the US country top 40.
 Trask then paired up with producer Jim Foglesong, who found her a song he believed would be her biggest hit called "Oh Boy".
 Released as a single, it reached the top ten in Australia in 1975 and received a gold record there in 1976.
 In North America, it reached number 21 on the US country chart and number 14 on the Canadian country chart.
 Trask claimed that "Oh Boy" was not a bigger because it did not receive enough promotion due to a record label "changeover", calling it one of her "biggest professional disappointments".
 Furthermore, her next two single releases ("There Has to Be a Loser" and "Cry") peaked outside the US country top 40 in 1975.
 Trask then briefly worked with a new producer in California but the experience "didn't work out" according to Trask.
-Nonethless, ABC released this album, which was called Believe Me Now or Believe Me Later.
+Nonetheless, ABC released this album, which was called Believe Me Now or Believe Me Later.
 Following its release, Trask was dropped from the ABC-Dot roster around 1979.
 In 1979 Roger Climpson, host of Australia's version of This Is Your Life, surprised her during a rehearsal for the TV tribute show.